 My mouth feels more comfortable with the Lithuanian voverė, from which the lovely voveraitė is formed, meaning Chanterelle, evocatively defined by the OED as: “An edible woodland mushroom with a yellow funnel-shaped cap and a faint smell of apricots.”
 In the summer J and I go mushrooming in a nearby forest, scouring the mossy, mottled forest floor for a glint of yellow.
 It is an intense and dizzying experience (sometimes exacerbated by a hangover).
-It feels like I am stalking more than mushrooms as I clamber, panting and sweating, around the steep hillside.
-I am stalking a delicate hope (camouflaged by undergrowth, randomly dispersed, fleetingly extant).
+It feels like I am stalking more than mere mushrooms as I clamber, panting and sweating, around the steep hillside.
+I am stalking a delicate hope (camouflaged by undergrowth, randomly dispersed, fleetingly present).
 The elusive Chanterelle is Moby Dick, a whale I want to impale with my harpoon.
 It is Dulcinea, sprouting among the pines, refusing to be mine.

 A dream (always the same painfully wistful dream): I meet a young woman, a compound of every women I’ve known.
 She is singularly attractive: her face (sad, intelligent, sensual) holds the promise of love.
 We are in a generic European city.
 Nice quoin, charming quad.
 Now we are in a park, by a river, wandering aimlessly.
-Now we are disintegrating in a bar.
+Now we are in a generic bar.
 I toss and turn as it invariably goes wrong.
 It is not a question of difference but of tragically misaligned time.
 The night grows old, the opportunity passes, time (and age) pulls us apart.
 Grief is my alarm clock: it wakes me up.

 I see that woman every day: in waitresses, cashiers, on bridges, at traffic lights, strolling in parks, promenading by the river.
 A fleeting look, another receding hope.
-A glimmer of yellow, a mushroom that I cook (in sour cream).
+A glimmer of yellow, a mushroom I cook (in sour cream).
 I don’t even really like Chanterelles (compared to boletuses, Portobellos, and Shiitakes).
 I hunt glimmers of yellow and flashes of amber because there is no hope of finding what I really want.
 We have to put our passion somewhere; mine goes into foraging for fungi and scavenging for crumbs of fossilized resin.
 Love no longer grows in my decaying, shrinking habitat; those who would love me are desperate, deranged or misguided.

 I find the Lithuanian passion for mushrooming touching and reassuring.
 Lithuanians do it to spend time in nature, get some gentle exercise, have a delicious meal at the end of it all.
-Me, I am on the trail of a tale that spawns spores to throw me off the spoor of whatever the hell it is I’m really looking for.
+Me, I am on the trail of a tale that spawns spores to throw me off the spoor of whatever the hell I’m really looking for.

 A former speaker of the Lithuanian parliament called Grybauskaitė a “boba”.
-A derogatory term, it is used to insult older women: it is old bat, fusspot, biddy and crone rolled into one.
+This derogatory term is used to insult older women: it means old bat, fusspot, biddy and crone rolled into one.
 It is a verbal glob of disdain dripping with misogyny (Grybauskaitė was understandably furious with the clown of a man who said it).
-Inasmuch as I hoard and squirrel away (tobacco, notepads, onions) for a rainy day, I am something of a boba myself.
+Inasmuch as I hoard and squirrel away (tobacco, notepads, mini-bottles) for a rainy day, I am something of a boba myself.
 Like a nervy old woman, my net curtains twitch as I peek out at the worsening state of the world (more expensive, less safe).
 If I hear the price of sugar or olive oil is going up I rush to the store to stockpile as much as I can carry.
 My apartment belonged to an archetypal boba (I kept her ancient-looking wooden sewing contraption, spools and all).
 No wonder I feel so at home in my apartment; her saturated fat-buoyed spirit is bobbing away on a crest of sighs and smoke.